Learning-from-our-past/karelian-db/readme.md

 make setup
 ```

 This should setup a new database called `learning-from-our-past` to your local postgres cluster.
-Finally run test command
-to check if all tests pass:
+Finally run test command to check if all tests pass:

 ```
 make test
 ```

-If tests pass you should be good to go.
+If tests pass everything should be fine.

+## Configure .env file for kairatools
+Kairatools gets various configurations through environment variables which should be set for development environment.
+This can
+be done via `.env` file.
+Create a new `.env` file to the root of the project with contents of `env-template` file and fill in
+details suitable for your local environment.

+## Autoenv
+Autoenv is a handy utility which automatically loads the `.env` file when you cd to the file.
+See instructions for installation here: https://github.com/kennethreitz/autoenv